Your source for upcoming developments in your city!

 Supportive Needs Housing:

-Rutgers’ Board of Governors and Board of Trustees and the City Planning board have approved a development plan that would significantly enhance the university’s historic College Avenue Campus!
+Construction is underway on projects that will significantly enhance the university’s historic College Avenue Campus!
 The project, to be completed by fall 2016, will enable the University to meet the high demand for academic classroom space and student housing on the College Avenue campus.
-The project will also allow Rutgers to establish an Honors College that can play a vital role in the state’s and university’s efforts to keep the best and brightest students in New Jersey.
-The area commonly known as the “Grease Truck Lot”, Lot 8, would be home to a mixed use project, which would include 800-bed housing for students, retail space on the bottom floor, and a public plaza inside the surrounding building area.
+The project recently opened an Honors College that will play a vital role in the State’s and University’s efforts to keep the best and brightest students in New Jersey.
+The area at the corner of Hamilton St. and College Ave, Lot 8, will be home to a mixed use project, which will include 800-bed housing for students, retail space on the bottom floor, and a public plaza inside the surrounding building area.
 The proposed space could be used for outdoor cafés and art, as well as for public events like concerts, movie screenings, and screenings of Rutgers sporting events.

 More Bike Lanes:

 In the coming year, there will be new bike lanes added to our City’s streets!
 The City has adopted a Complete Streets policy that directs the City to add bicycle and pedestrian facilities to streets lacking these facilities when the City does road improvements.
-Another proposed bike lane is a new one running from George Street to Neilson Street.
-In addition, Middlesex County plans to start construction of the New Brunswick Bikeway, which will create a mostly dedicated bike lane from the College Avenue Campus to the Douglass Campus.
-A possible addition to the City’s bike lanes is a new one running from George Street to Neilson Street.
-Click the link for the full Map!
+A bike lane connecting C.A.C to Douglas is under construction running along George Street to Neilson Street.
+Learn more about bike lanes by clicking here.

-The City has approved the construction of a 8-story multi-family residential building containing 393 units.
-It proposed location is to be bounded by New Street, Neilson Street, and Liberty Street.
+Construction is underway 8-story, multi-family residential building containing 393 units.
+Located at New Street, Neilson Street, and Liberty Street.
 The building will provide fitness amenities, a game room, a media lounge and children’s community rooms.
-As a proponent to a healthy lifestyle, the building will offer bike storage and maintenance shop!
-If that’s not enough, there will be a pool and patio area!
+As a proponent to a healthy lifestyle, the building will offer bike storage and maintenance shop as well as a pool and patio area.
 As part of the application the applicant has proposed the creation of a bike lane on Liberty Street running from George Street down to Neilson Street.